Architecture & Allied Arts Library:

 Materials identified as part of the collection "AAA Oversize" are on the main floor of the library.
 Oversize material have an "x" preceding the call number label.

 Most unbound current periodicals are shelved in AAA Library's periodicals room adjacent to the reading room.
 Bound periodicals are located in the library's open stacks arranged by call number unless they have been located to oversize, reference, or secure collections for reasons of value, format, or purpose.
-Specific journals can be located using the UO Libraries Catalog.
+Specific journals can be located using LibrarySearch, the UO Libraries catalog.

 Rare books and periodicals